 Ingredients

-- ½ cup coconut oil (melted)
+- ½ cup coconut oil or cacao butter, melted

 - ½ cup cocoa powder

-- 3–4 tablespoons maple syrup (to taste)
+- 3-4 tablespoons maple syrup, to taste

 - About ⅓ cup peanut butter

-- Flaky sea salt (optional)
+- Flaky sea salt, optional

 Instructions